ste616/atca-rapid-response-api/python/docs/reference.md

 This method returns the JSON from the service, although it is presented as a Python dictionary.

-The dictionary will have the following properties.
+The dictionary may have the following properties.

 | Property | Type | Description |
 | --- | --- | --- |